 Long-term incentive programme

-The long-term incentive programme is designed to promote the collective performance of Executive Management and align the interests of executives with those of shareholders.
+The long-term incentive programme is designed to promote the collective performance of Executive Management and align the interests of executives and shareholders.
 It further ensures a balance between short term achievements and long term thinking.
 It may result in a maximum payout per year equal to 12 months' fixed base salary plus pension contribution.
+Each year in January the Board decides whether to establish a long-term incentive programme for that calendar year.
+The long-term incentive programme is based on an annual calculation of economic value creation as compared to the budgeted performance for the year.

 Once the joint pool has been approved by the Board, the total cash amount is converted into Novo Nordisk B shares at market price.
-The market price is calculated as the average trading price for Novo Nordisk B shares on NASDAQ OMX Copenhagen in the open trading window following the release of financial results for the year prior to the bonus year.
+The market price is calculated as the average trading price for Novo Nordisk B shares on Nasdaq Copenhagen in the open trading window following the release of financial results for the year prior to the bonus year, i.e. in the open trading window following immediately after the Board’s approval of the programme.

 The shares in the joint pool are allocated to the participants prorated according to their base salary as per 1 April in any given year.

-The joint pool shares for a given year are locked up for three years before they are transferred to participants.
+The joint pool shares for a given year will be locked up for three years before they are transferred to participants, including Executive Management.
 If a participant resigns during the lock-up period, his or her shares will remain in the joint pool to the benefit of the other participants.
-In the lock-up period, the Board may remove shares from the joint pool in the event of lower-than-planned value creation during such lock-up period if, for example, the economic profit falls below a predefined threshold compared to the budget for a particular year.
+In the lock-up period, the Board may remove shares from the joint pool in the event of lower-than-planned economic value creation during such lock-up period if, for example, the economic value creation falls below a predefined threshold compared to the budget for a particular year.
+The Board is reviewing the principles for the long-term, share-based incentive programme including the lock-up period on an annual basis.

-In the lock-up period the value of the joint pool will change dependent upon the development in the share price, aligning the interests of the participants, including Executive Management, with those of shareholders.
+In the lock-up period the market value of the joint pool will change dependent upon the development in the Novo Nordisk B share price, aligning the interests of the participants, including Executive Management, with those of shareholders.

 Long term incentives are subject to recovery or "claw-back" by Novo Nordisk, provided the remuneration was paid on the basis of data which proved to be manifestly misstated due to gross negligence or wilful misconduct by a participant.
 Claw-back in relation to the long-term incentives is possible up to 12 months after the release of the shares to the participants (i.e. 4 years after allocation).